-Prerequisite(s): BIO 104 Principles of Biology I Corequisite(s): BIO 118 3 credits
+Prerequisite(s): BIO 104 Principles of Biology I

 BIO 114 - Principles of Biology I Lab

 This introductory course provides an overview of the basic principles of biology including the structure and function of the cell, cellular respiration, photosynthesis, mitosis, meiosis, genetics and evolution.
 Lab experiments are designed to teach basic scientific skills, and to reinforce the topics covered during BIO 104 lectures.
 This course is designed to prepare students for more advanced courses in biology.